SQream/sqream_docs/reference/cli/sqreamd.rst

 ``sqreamd`` also supports positional arguments, when not using a configuration file.

-This method can be used to temporarily start a SQream DB instance for testing.
+This method can be used to temporarily start a SQream DB worker for testing.

 .. code-block:: console